BiTinerary/Computer_Sells_Itself/README.md

 5: python stores log file details as a variable.
 NOT DONE BUT NEXT.<br>
 6: python consults this variable for each item in list.
 CHECK.<br>
 7: python replaces strings in selenium template with each target itieration.
 CHECK.<br>
-8: Each selenium template for Amazon/Ebay/CL is stored seperately from one another (as logs?)
+8: Each selenium template for Amazon/Ebay/CL is stored seperately from one another (as logs?)<br>
 9: However they are also stored in one master file per script execution.

 Possible implementations: